iweinacker/latinb/README.md

 ### Colour Scheme

-As the focus of the restaurant is Chilean cuisine
+As the focus is to be familiarized with Latin america I decided to use Earth Tones, because earthy colors like brown, beige, or olive green can create a sense of connection to nature and reflect the diverse landscapes of Latin America.

 ## Technologies Used